Cirby/Cirby/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on gadgets of Escape Room
+- 🔭 I’m currently working on gadgets of Escape Room games
 - 🌱 I’m currently learning Python and other IoT technologies

 <!--